Mauritius Investment Visa

 Why invest in Mauritius?

-The Mauritius Investor Visa is a combined work and residence permit that allows foreign investors to live and work in Mauritius.
-It is issued by the Economic Development Board (EDB) of Mauritius and is valid for a period of ten years.
+The Mauritius Investment Visa is a combined work and residence permit that allows foreign investors to live and work in Mauritius.
+It is issued by the Economic Development Board (EDB) of Mauritius and is valid for 10 years.
 You can also qualify for a 20-year Permanent Residence Permit as an investor by maintaining a continuous 3-year Investor Occupation Permit.
 You also need to have either an annual income of MUR 15 million for three years or an aggregate turnover of MUR 45 million over a 3-year period during your current permit.

-Net Asset Value: For those considering the Net Asset Value path, your net assets should total at least $50,000, and your business should have achieved a cumulative turnover of at least 12 million rupees over the three years leading up to your application.
+• Net Asset Value: Your net assets should total at least USD50,000, and your business should have achieved a cumulative turnover of at least MUR12 M over the 3 years leading up to your application.

 How we can help